Schrödinger equation: Preliminaries

-Physical quantities of interest – position, momentum, energy, spin – are represented by "observables", which are Hermitian (more precisely, self-adjoint) linear operators acting on the Hilbert space.
+Physical quantities of interest – position, momentum, energy, spin – are represented by observables, which are self-adjoint operators acting on the Hilbert space.
 A wave function can be an eigenvector of an observable, in which case it is called an eigenstate, and the associated eigenvalue corresponds to the value of the observable in that eigenstate.
 More generally, a quantum state will be a linear combination of the eigenstates, known as a quantum superposition.
 When an observable is measured, the result will be one of its eigenvalues with probability given by the Born rule: in the simplest case the eigenvalue $\lambda$ is non-degenerate and the probability is given by $|\langle \lambda | \psi\rangle|^2$, where $|\lambda\rangle$ is its associated eigenvector.
 More generally, the eigenvalue is degenerate and the probability is given by $\langle \psi | P_\lambda |\psi\rangle$, where $P_\lambda$ is the projector onto its associated eigenspace.

 A momentum eigenstate would be a perfectly monochromatic wave of infinite extent, which is not square-integrable.
-Likewise, a position eigenstate would be a Dirac delta distribution, not square-integrable and technically not a function at all.
+Likewise a position eigenstate would be a Dirac delta distribution, not square-integrable and technically not a function at all.
 Consequently, neither can belong to the particle's Hilbert space.
-Physicists sometimes introduce fictitious "bases" for a Hilbert space comprising elements outside that space.
-These are invented for calculational convenience and do not represent physical states.
+Physicists sometimes regard these eigenstates, composed of elements outside the Hilbert space, as "generalized eigenvectors".
+These are used for calculational convenience and do not represent physical states.
 Thus, a position-space wave function $\Psi(x,t)$ as used above can be written as the inner product of a time-dependent state vector $|\Psi(t)\rangle$ with unphysical but convenient "position eigenstates" $|x\rangle$: